pvlib/pvlib-python/docs/sphinx/source/contributing/style_guide.rst

 * To include a DOI, you can use the existing ``:doi:`` `Sphinx role <https://www.sphinx-doc.org/en/master/usage/restructuredtext/roles.html>`_, followed by the DOI string inside a set of backticks.
-* The citation formatting should be consistent within the same docstring, for example if you abbreviate the author list after one author in the first citation then you should do so in all citations.

 .. _building-the-documentation: